david-a-parry/vase/README.md

                             build or earlier will be filtered from input. from your input.

-      --max_build dbSNP_build
+      --max_build dbSNP_build, -max_build dbSNP_build
                             Maximum dbSNP build version cutoff.
 For use with --dbsnp files.
 Alleles/variants present in dbSNP
                             builds later than this version will be filtered.

+      --filter_known, -filter_known
-      --filter_known        Filter any allele/variant present in any of the files supplied to --gnomad or --dbsnp arguments.
+                            Filter any allele/variant present in any of the files supplied to --gnomad or --dbsnp arguments.

+      --filter_novel, -filter_novel
-      --filter_novel        Filter any allele/variant NOT present in any of the files supplied to --gnomad or --dbsnp arguments.
+                            Filter any allele/variant NOT present in
+                            any of the files supplied to --gnomad or --dbsnp arguments.